-Each Fall members of the Board's Customer Service section schedule meetings with utilities and Community Action Agencies to discuss the Board's customer protection rules and any specific questions raised by those attending the meetings.
+Each Fall, members of the Board's Customer Service section schedule meetings with utilities and Community Action Agencies to discuss the Board's customer protection rules and any specific questions raised by those attending the meetings.
 The Board will be scheduling these meetings again during the month of September and the primary discussion will be about the payment agreement rules and the issues that the responses from the utilities have highlighted.

 Representatives from each utility are encouraged to attend one of these Fall meetings.
 If a utility is unable to send a representative to one of the scheduled meetings, the utility should contact the Board's Customer Service section to discuss any issues or questions the utility has concerning the Board's payment agreement rules, or any other Board rules.
+In addition, the Board will keep this inquiry docket open for 60 days to allow utilities to file responses to this order.